 Progress reported in contract talks between GM, union

-September 17, 2019 by Tom Krisher and Mike Householder The Associated Press
+By Tom Krisher and Mike Householder The Associated Press

 September 17, 2019 – Contract talks between the United Auto Workers and General Motors showed some signs of progress as a strike by more than 49,000 employees extended into a second day.